calq-framework/flow/README.md

 3. **Compilation & Testing:** Builds changed projects and automatically enforces associated test suites.
 Unchanged projects are also built to ensure lockstep packing.
 4. **Base Resolution:** Acquires the previous version's DLL via NuGet download, or seamlessly falls back to a temporary "Shadow Copy" build of the previous Git tree.
 5. **Syntactic Comparison:** Computes the objective truth of your codebase by comparing current vs. base assemblies at the IL/metadata level utilizing `MetadataLoadContext`.
 6. **Versioning:** Algorithmically determines the semantic version: breaking → minor bump, non-breaking → patch bump (pre-1.0 convention).
 7. **Distribution & Persistence:** Packs all projects at the computed version, pushes to configured NuGet registries, and provisions a Git version tag.

----

 ## Usage

-### As a GitHub Action
+### 1. GitHub Action Setup

+*How to integrate Calq Flow into your CI/CD pipeline.*

+#### How to Set Up the GitHub Action

 Because Calq Flow is architected as a C# Composite Action, it eliminates the substantial "Docker overhead" (container image pull and initialization latency) associated with conventional DevOps actions.
 It leverages the GitHub Runner's native .NET runtime to execute in milliseconds.